Fern Hill Proposed Development update:

 • Developer funding for a community-wide initiative that benefits the entire community such as rat sterilization/rat abatement beyond that at the site of the immediate building.

-More information below on activities throughout the last year that preceded OTMRA taking a position:
+More information below on activities that occurred the year before OTMRA taking a position:

 Fern Hill has proposed a “Planned Development” on the northside of North Avenue between North Park and Clark Street.
 The Planned Development would permanently change the zoning of three sub-parcels of land: the Piper’s Alley parcel, the Walgreens and parking lot parcel and the Moody Church and gas stations parcel.